junxit/us-congress-bills-114/bill.md

 ## § 8.
 No additional funds authorized

 No additional funds are authorized to carry out the requirements of this Act or the amendments made by this Act.
-The requirements of this Act and the amendments made by this Act shall be carried out using amounts otherwise appropriated.
+The requirements of this Act and the amendments made by this Act shall be carried out using amounts otherwise authorized.